srkovnar/wherehouse/subsystems/communication/README.md

 - Certain libraries do not work on versions earlier than v2.0.0 for Linux

 KiCad *(version 6.0)*
+- Certain libraries used for this project are for older versions of KiCad, but they work fine on more recent versions as well.

 ### ESP8266 Core for Arduino IDE <a name="esp8266core"></a>